 A Korean drama about a family business?
 Yes, please!
 "Crash Landing on You" is another business K-drama about a beautiful and successful chaebol heiress and entrepreneur.

 Son Ye-jin plays Yoon Se-ri, who forges her own path and starts her own fashion and beauty company called Se-ri’s Choice.
-As a chaebol heiress, she also struggles with the pressure to take over the company business and the hostility and resistance from her own family.
+As an heiress, she struggles with the pressure to take over the company business and hostility from her own family.
 But all that’s temporarily forgotten when she gets caught in a freak storm while paragliding and lands over the Korean Demilitarized Zone.

 Business Lessons from Crash Landing on You

 Because of her commitment to providing only the very best products to her customers, Se-ri made sure to test her brand's extreme sports apparel line herself, even if she’s not a paragliding pro.
-Her attention to detail and putting herself in her customers’ shoes are what made Se-ri’s Choice a global brand.
+Her attention to detail and determination to put herself in her customers’ shoes made Se-ri’s Choice a global brand.

-And even if Se-ri's a chaebol heiress, she knows her own business inside and out, top to bottom.
+Se-ri knows her own business inside and out, top to bottom.
 She’s very hands-on and knows all the ingredients that go into her products.
-And you can have this level of commitment only when you really love what you do and really believe in your product or service.
+You can have this level of commitment only when you really love what you do and believe in your product or service.

 📺 Coffee Prince